History of the SchoolAbout Us » History of the School

 In 2007, former deputy head Tim Gilson took over as head teacher of the school.
 Since then he has reintroduced a house system.
 Malmesbury Comprehensive has never had a house system, but both previous schools did.
 Malmesbury Grammar had Athelstan, Avon and Abbey, whereas the Secondary Modern’s houses were named after the four royal houses: Balmoral, Sandringham, Holyrood and Windsor.
 Today’s houses are named after significant figures in Malmesbury’s history: William (the historian), Eilmer (the flying monk), Athelstan (first king of all England) and Hobbes (the philosopher).

-Malmesbury has also expanded the school site, opening ‘The Bungalow’ on the caretaker’s site in September 2010 in order to provide extended services.
-This allows us to have a greater area to provide facilities to our pupils such as health clinics and homework club but also to the wider community.
-The school obtained ‘Foundation School’ status in 2008.
-Exam results have continued to improve every year and the school achieved Academy Status in August 2011.
-We continue to grow, with 1280 pupils currently on role.
+Malmesbury has also expanded the school site, opening ‘The Bungalow’ on the caretaker’s site in September 2010 in order to provide alternative educational provision.
+The school obtained ‘Foundation School’ status in 2008 and Academy Status in August 2011.

 In 2014 Malmesbury School set up the Avon Teaching School Alliance (AvonTSA), an alliance of secondary schools, primary schools and other educational institutions across Wiltshire and Gloucestershire.
 The settings work collaboratively to develop, improve and invest in teachers at all stages of their career.
 Its collective aim is that every pupil in the Alliance has the best possible education and is inspired, challenges and supported to realise their full potential.